 - Are you prepared or willing to rent the property if it does not sell quickly?

 So you have found a bargain fixer upper home that is for sale and that meets your investment criteria, what now?
 There are some specific items that should be made part of the purchase agreement.

 Having a home inspection completed on fixer upper properties is absolutely critical.
 It doesn’t matter if this is a bank foreclosure or a fixer upper for sale by owner.
 In your eagerness to find a good deal, it is easy to overlook something as small as a crack in the foundation or termite damage.
 These could cost you thousands down the road.

 Putting a satisfactory home inspection as a contingency in your offer will help you get your escrow deposit returned if the home fails inspection and you back out of the deal.

 Obtain Financing and Accurate Repair Estimates

-There are some home financing programs, like the HUD 203(k), that allow a buyer to wrap the renovation costs into their purchase loan.
+There are some home financing programs, like the FHA 203k loans program, that allow a buyer to wrap the renovation costs into their purchase loan.
 In order to receive enough financing, make sure that your have accounted for all planned repairs and renovations.

 Understand Your Return on Investment